GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators: Related works

+\paragraph{Sign- and basis-invariant positional encodings.} A complementary line of work addresses gauge invariance at the architecture level: SignNet and BasisNet \citep{lim2023signnet} apply sign- and basis-equivariant networks to exact Laplacian eigenvectors, and SPE \citep{huang2024stability} extends this with stable, eigenvalue-dependent partitions of degenerate eigenspaces.
+These methods inherit the $\mathcal{O}(N^3)$ cost of full eigendecomposition, since they require explicit eigenvectors.
+GIST instead achieves invariance at the kernel level: attention depends only on gauge-invariant entries $K(i,j)=[f(P)f(P)^\top]_{ij}$, estimated by inner products of $\mathcal{O}(N)$ random spectral embeddings, eliminating eigendecomposition entirely.
+A non-spectral parallel paradigm is taken by PEARL \citep{kanatsoulis2025pearl}, which approximates eigenvector functions through message passing on random inputs combined with statistical pooling.

-\paragraph{Scalable Attention Architectures.}
+\paragraph{Scalable attention architectures.}

-Recent advances tackled the quadratic scaling of self-attention through various approaches, including cross-attention bottlenecks that map inputs to fixed-size latent representations or concepts \citep{Jaegle2021b,Rigotti2022a}, kernel-based attention mechanisms using random feature approximations \citep{Choromanski2020}, feature map decomposition methods that linearize the attention computation \citep{Katharopoulos2020}, and memory-efficient variants with sub-linear complexity \citep{Likhosherstov2021}.
-As noted by \citet{Dao2024}, many such linear transformer models are directly related to linear recurrent models such as state-space-models \citep{Gu2021,Gu2022b, Gu2023a, ChennuruVankadara2024}
+Recent advances tackled self-attention's quadratic scaling via cross-attention bottlenecks that map inputs to fixed-size latent representations or concepts \citep{jaegle2021perceiver,rigotti2022attentionbased}, kernel-based attention mechanisms using random feature approximations \citep{choromanski2020rethinking}, feature map decomposition methods that linearize the attention computation \citep{katharopoulos2020transformers}, and memory-efficient variants with sub-linear complexity \citep{likhosherstov2021sublinear}.
+As noted by \citet{dao2024transformers}, many such linear transformer models are directly related to linear recurrent models such as state-space-models \citep{gu2021combining,gu2022efficiently, gu2023mamba, chennuruvankadara2024feature}.

-\paragraph{Neural Operators.} Further addressing the scalability of these graph-based methods is essential for applying them to complex domains such as geometry meshes and point clouds.
-In these settings, graphs are induced by the connectivity of an underlying continuous object whose discretization is not unique: it can be sampled at arbitrarily many densities and resolutions.
-High-density discretizations can render the graph prohibitively large, undermining both efficiency and scalability in existing methods.
-As a result, efficient mesh downsampling and/or re-discretization onto regular lattices (e.g., via SDF-based volumetric grids), and task-aware coarsening learned by GNNs, were commonly required to make these problems tractable.

-Recently, neural operators have shown success in learning maps between continuous function spaces rather than fixed-dimensional vectors.
-Two properties are crucial here: (i) \emph{discretization invariance}, i.e., a single set of parameters applies across discretizations (meshes, resolutions, and sampling locations) of the same underlying continuum problem; and (ii) \emph{global integration}, i.e., the ability to represent nonlocal interactions via learned integral kernels, rather than being limited to finite-receptive-fields.
-Formally, a neural operator composes learned integral operators with pointwise nonlinearities, yielding universal approximation results for continuous nonlinear operators and implementations that share weights across resolutions.
-Our approach preserves these neural operator properties and improves scalability, allowing it to be applied to these cases \citep{kovachki2023neuraloperator}.